AI Agent Skills Integration

-Skill-Only Mode — The fastest way to connect Claude Code to Orchestratia.
+Skill-Only Mode — The fastest way to connect your AI coding agents to Orchestratia.
 No daemon process, no background service — just hooks and a CLI tool.
-Perfect for quick setups, evaluations, or environments where running a daemon isn't practical.
+Supports Claude Code, Gemini CLI, and Codex CLI.

 What Is It?

-The Orchestratia Skills package integrates Claude Code with the Orchestratia hub using three lightweight components:
+The Orchestratia Skills package integrates your AI coding agents with the Orchestratia hub using three lightweight components:

-- SessionStart hook — Injects task context into Claude's conversation when a session starts
+- SessionStart hook — Injects task context into the agent's conversation when a session starts

 - PreToolUse hook — Checks approval rules before every tool execution